Wiktor6220/ThermalHR/README.md

-# ThermoPulse: Heart Rate Estimation from Thermal Videos
+# ThermalHR: Heart Rate Estimation from Thermal Videos

 This repository contains code for estimating heart rate from thermal camera recordings.
 The process consists of the following steps: